zowe/docs-site/docs/user-guide/usingapis.md

 ### z/OS System APIs

-Use z/OS system APIs to view information about CPU, PARMLIB, SYSPLEX, USER.
+Use z/OS system APIs to view information about CPU, PARMLIB, SYSPLEX, and USER.
 See the following table for available operations and their descriptions and prerequisites.

 |REST API|Description|Prerequisite|
 |--------|-----------|-------------|